 See: TOOGAM's guide to using IPv6.
 That tutorial mentions this certification.

 CompTIA certification info provides information about multiple certifications, including these:

 Don't miss out!
 Before taking this certification, people planning to take this exam should/must follow the steps needed so they automatically get the LPIC-1 certification when they pass CompTIA's Linux+ certification.
 This might need to be done BEFORE taking the CompTIA certification, so make sure to do it.
 There are other perks to obtain after getting the “CompTIA Linux+” certification.
-For details, see: providing services professionally: formal credentials.
-Specifically: Multiple certifications related to CompTIA Linux+/LPIC.
+For details, see: CompTIA Linux+ Powered by LPI, and/or CompTIA Linux+, and/or providing services professionally: formal credentials (specifically: Multiple certifications related to CompTIA Linux+/LPIC).

 See: guide to CompTIA's Network+.
 (Additional resources are also mentioned by providing services professionally: formal credentials: CompTIA Network+.)